This page contains affiliate links. Please read our disclosure for more info.

-There’s no menu, just a vegetarian lunch set with six vegetable and tofu dishes plus rice and miso soup—all you have to do is choose white or brown rice.
+There’s no menu, just a vegetarian lunch set with six vegetable and tofu dishes plus rice and miso soup—all you have to do is choose white or brown rice in small, medium or large (the price is the same).
 They spoke some English and could make it vegan.

 Milk Land is in the New State Manor Building—walk around the outside of the building to the right and look for the cow outside.
-Lima, a more westernised vegan restaurant and health food shop, is in the same building.
+It gets busy during the Japanese lunch hour of 12 pm to 1 pm.

 Cost for a Main Dish: 900 yen for lunch set.